clarkedarkmatter/carrieforky-0d637/content/pages/index.md

       community for decades.

-      This election cycle is more important than ever.
-With strong momentum for Republicans going into the 2022 midterm season, this could be our chance to flip this district to Red!
+      This election cycle is more important than ever and with strong momentum for Republicans going into the 2022 midterm season, this could be our chance to FINALLY flip this district.
     actions:
       - type: Button
         label: Join My Team